alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 ##The Expo##

 We stopped off at the Abbott Health & Fitness Expo late Saturday afternoon.
-With over 38,000 people running the marathon, I was prepared for a huge cluster mess inside.
+With over *45,000* people registered for the marathon, I was prepared for a huge cluster mess inside.

 To my surprise, it took less than 10 minutes to check-in and get my bib-packet.
 Talk about smooth and organized!